Jeff's Open Road

 Social & Political Activist/TV Personality

-athletics, black student union, changing your mind, control, education, expectations, logic, olympics, parents, politics, quitting, running, scholarship, thinking out of the box, track, track running, unconventional path, unique, validation
+athletics, black student union, changing your mind, control, education, expectations, logic, mistakes, olympics, parents, politics, quitting, running, scholarship, thinking out of the box, track, track running, unconventional path, unique, validation

 - Says the people who become successful are the ones who "throw the manual away" rather than following it.